 5 Charlotte Mason Values: And Comparisons to Traditional Schooling

 If you’ve been running in homeschool circles or researching home education online, you’ve probably heard of Charlotte Mason.
 Apologia’s curriculum is based on the Charlotte Mason educational philosophy.
-But what is the Charlotte Mason style, and how can you incorporate it into your homeschool?
+But what are the Charlotte Mason values, and how can you incorporate it into your homeschool?

 “Education is a life, an atmosphere, a discipline.” – Charlotte Mason, 1842-1923